 Sun protection is no joke.
-My stunningly white legs after winter are also no joke.
+My stunningly white legs are also no joke.
 Both are equally problematic in my book, which probably says more about me than you really want to know!
 According to everyone’s favorite physician, WebMD, exposure to the sun causes most of the wrinkle and age spots on our faces.
 In fact, sun exposure causes most of the skin changes that we consider a normal part of aging.
 Yikes!
 Today I’m sharing my favorite sun protection (and color boosting) products with you.

 Unless you’ve been hiding under a rock somewhere (which, in light of all of this doesn’t sound like a bad option!), you are well aware of the fact that sun exposure causes skin cancer, along with wrinkles, freckles, mottled pigmentation, and sallowness.
 Over time, UV rays cause fibers in our skin, appropriately called elastin, to break down, which then causes our skin to sag, stretch, and, well, lose its elasticity.
 Bummer, I know.
 It’s a good idea to make an appointment with your Dermatologist for an all-over body check if you’ve never done that.
 Then make a commitment to go back every year.
 That’s what I do.

 In the meantime, it’s all about prevention and protection.
 (And faking the bake a little too.)
 The good news is that there are so many great options for us out there these days.
 I’m going to share what I use with you, and I’d love to hear your favorite products too.
 (Please leave me a comment below!)